Ladan Eshkevari

-Dr. Ladan Eshkevari, PhD, CRNA, L.Ac., FAAN, is an Iranian-American healthcare professional and academic.

-She is the Co-CEO and Founder of Avesta Ketamine and Wellness, a clinic specializing in ketamine therapy for mental health and chronic pain.
+Ladan Eshkevari is an Iranian-American businesswoman and academic.
+She is the co-CEO and founder of Avesta Ketamine and Wellness, a clinic specializing in ketamine therapy for mental health and chronic pain.

-Eshkevari is a member of the American Association of Nurse Anesthesiology (AANA) and also served as the Editor-In-Chief of its peer-reviewed, bimonthly academic journal, Journal of the American Association of Nurse Anesthesiology (AANA Journal).
+Eshkevari is a member of the American Association of Nurse Anesthesiology (AANA) and also served as the Editor-In-Chief of its peer-reviewed, bimonthly academic journal, Journal of the American Association of Nurse Anesthesiology.
 She is a professor emerita at Georgetown University.

 Early life and education

 Ladan Eshkevari was born in Iran and lived in India during her formative years, attending the British School till the age of 15.
 She moved to the United States with her family as a teenager.

 She holds a BS (Hons.) in Nursing degree from the University of Maryland, Baltimore, an MS in Anesthesia degree from the Columbia University School of Nursing, a PhD in Physiology and Biophysics from Georgetown University, has a Diplomate degree in Traditional Chinese Medicine and Acupuncture from Maryland Institute of Traditional Chinese Medicine and a Certification in Corporate Executive Leadership from Georgetown University.